 The Future of Home Inspection – Video

 With the perpetual advancement of technology, it has become much easier to send large amounts of information in shorter and shorter times.
 By embracing this, home inspection pictures may be transformed into home inspection videos.
 The inspector will have a video recording device on their person as they carry out the inspection, giving any viewer a much more immersive experience than any picture could.
+Common video technology that inspectors can take advantage of today are 360 degree cameras, drones, and body cameras.
+Simply set up the 360 camera in a room and continue with your inspection while it is recording.
+Using a drone to fly over the roof provides a visual of inaccessible areas for the inspector.
 The simplicity and convenience this introduces to both parties makes this a very viable possibility for what the future of home inspection could be.

 For more information about how to take home inspection photos to dispute false claims, contact our risk management department.
 As the only insurance carrier and provider dedicated to home inspectors, EliteMGA is committed to offering specialized insurance to meet the unique needs of home inspectors.
 Get a competitive quote today!